temporalio/documentation/blog/2022-05-26-caching-api-requests-with-long-lived-workflows.md

 7. `EVENT_TYPE_WORKFLOW_TASK_COMPLETED`: the Workflow paused
 8. `EVENT_TYPE_TIMER_STARTED`: the Workflow used `setTimeout()` to pause until tomorrow

-With one API request per day, the `exchangeRatesWorkflow()` can run for almost 6,250 days (approximately 17 years) before running into the 50,000 event limit.
+With one API request per day, `exchangeRatesWorkflow()` can run for almost 6,250 days (approximately 17 years) before running into the 50,000 event limit.
 However, you should still handle this limit.
 And that's what Continue-As-New is for.